 The parole information in CJARS provides information that can be compared against the same types of information gathered as part of the Annual Parole Survey.
-Both sources of parole data can be used to estimate yearly entry and exit counts as well as yearly parolee populations and rates.
+Both sources of parole data can be used to estimate yearly entry and exit counts as well as yearly parolee populations.

 Entry counts.
-Figure 12 shows a comparison between parole entry counts observed in CJARS as compared to the Annual Parole Survey for each state where CJARS has historical data holdings (Colorado, Florida, Michigan, Nebraska, North Carolina, and Texas).
-As can be seen in this figure, entry counts in CJARS and the Annual Parole Survey line up exceptionally well in almost all states.
-The one state where there is a slight difference is Nebraska where the counts of events in CJARS are slightly lower than those reported in the Annual Parole Survey.
-However, the difference is consistent across years and so the trends of changes in entry counts over time align between CJARS and the Annual Parole Survey.
+Figure 10 shows a comparison between parole entry counts observed in CJARS as compared to the Annual Parole Survey for each state where CJARS has historical data holdings.
+As can be seen in this figure, entry counts in CJARS and the Annual Parole Survey line up exceptionally well in almost all states, with some minor exceptions to this rule.

 Exit counts.
-Moving to Figure 13 provides yearly parole exit counts by state.
+Moving to Figure 11 provides yearly parole exit counts by state.
 Similar to the favorable findings observed for parole entry counts, consistent trends are seen in parole exit counts when comparing CJARS to the Annual Parole Survey.
-One omission from Figure 13 as compared to Figure 12 is the exclusion of Texas.
-This is due to the fact that most parole exit dates are not available in the data that Texas agencies provide to CJARS.

-Population counts and rates.
-The last two figures in this section, Figures 14 and 15, provide the annual year-end parolee population counts and supervision rates for each state, respectively.
+Population counts.
+The last figure in this section, Figure 12 provides the annual year-end parolee population counts for each state.
 In most cases, there is a high degree of alignment between CJARS and the Annual Parole Survey.
-One exception is Nebraska where population counts and rates are consistently low in the CJARS data as compared to the Annual Parole Survey.
-This is consistent with similar findings for parole entry and exit counts.
-Another exception is for Michigan where population counts and rates are consistently higher than the Annual Parole Survey.

-Figure (12) Yearly Parole Entry Counts by State
+Figure (10) Yearly Parole Entry Counts by State

-Figure (13) Yearly Parole Exit Counts by State
+Figure (11) Yearly Parole Exit Counts by State

-Figure (14) Annual Year-end Parolee Population Counts by State
+Figure (12) Annual Year-end Parolee Population Counts by State